learn-co-curriculum/dsc-knn-with-scikit-learn-lab/README.md

-# KNN with sklearn - Lab
+# KNN with Scikit-learn - Lab

 ## Introduction